Skip to main content

 03 · Methodology

-How the model actually works.
+How the system actually works.

 What we model